Anomalous Kerr Effect in SrRuO$_3$ Thin Films

+In contrast to previous work, our samples ($30$ nm to $200$ nm thick) are far from the ultrathin limit, so the IDM interaction, skyrmions, and atomic layer inhomogeneities, are not expected to play an important role.
+Remarkably, even in this regime, we discover bump-like anomalies in the MOKE signal over wide ranges of temperature, magnetic field, and frequencies, while the magnetization exhibits normal square-like hysteresis loops.
+Significantly, this observation contradicts the well-established lore that the polar Kerr rotation is proportional to the macroscopic magnetization in ferromagnetic thin films \cite{Matsuno2016,Ohuchi2018,QiuMOKE,kerrangle}.
+We describe a controlled theory for the high frequency response, showing that the MOKE anomalies can be semi-quantitatively captured by a combination of the non-monotonic magnetization dependence of the Kerr angle and local averaging over magnetic domains.
+This experimental discovery of a Kerr anomaly, and its theoretical explanation, constitute the key new significant results of our work.

-{\it Experimental observations. ---} We have grown SrRuO$_3$ films using pulsed-laser deposition onto both (LaAlO$_3$)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (LSAT) and SrTiO$_3$ (STO) substrates.
-In contrast to previous studies which explored ultrathin few unit-cell films, our SrRuO$_3$ films range in thickness from $30-200$ nm; see Supplemental Material (SM) \cite{suppmat} for details.
-SrRuO$_3$ films in this thickness range display ferromagnetic order below $T_c \! \sim \!
-150$\,K. We have measured the Kerr rotation in these films using a low-power ($\approx$170 $\mu$W) continuous-wave laser which was weakly focused onto the sample, with the reflected beam passed through a Wollaston prism into a pair of balanced photodiode detectors.
-To improve signal-to-noise ratio, a chopper modulated the beam at $\approx\!$ 5 kHz, and the signal was fed through a lock-in amplifier.
-We used both a typical polar Kerr configuration, in which the beam was normally incident onto the sample, and one with a large angle of incidence (around $70^\circ$).
-In either case, a magnetic field was applied perpendicular to the film and swept from large negative to large positive and back again to produce a hysteresis loop.
+{\it Experimental observations. --} SrRuO$_3$ films were grown using pulsed-laser deposition onto both (LaAlO$_3$)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (LSAT) and SrTiO$_3$ (STO) substrates.
+In contrast to previous studies which explored ultrathin few unit-cell films, our SrRuO$_3$ films range in thickness from $30$ to $200$ nm, displaying ferromagnetic order below $T_c \! \sim \!
+150$\,K \cite{LiNC2020}.
+Here, we focus on the case of an $88$\,nm thick film grown on LSAT; see Supplemental Material (SM) \cite{suppmat} for data on other films.
+We have measured the Kerr rotation in these films using a wavelength-tunable pulsed laser (repetition rate: 80 MHz) reduced to low-power (\textless1 mW) and focused weakly onto a $\sim$50 $\mu$m spot on the sample, with the reflected beam modulated by a photo-elastic modulator and passed through a Wollaston prism into a pair of balanced photodiodes, allowing measurement of both the real and imaginary parts of the Kerr angle.
+Measurements were done in a typical polar Kerr configuration, with the beam reflected at normal incidence and the external field applied in the out-of-plane direction.